splunk/public-o11y-docs/admin/org-metrics.rst

 you send in.

-While org metrics whose name contains ``limit`` or ``limited`` indicate you’ve hit an amount limit, metrics with ``throttled`` (for example, ``sf.org.numThrottledMetricTimeSeriesCreateCalls``) show that you’ve hit a rate/time limit, and therefore you won’t be able to send in more data points per minute.
+While org metrics whose name contains ``limit`` or ``limited`` indicate you've hit an amount limit, metrics with ``throttled`` (for example, ``sf.org.numThrottledMetricTimeSeriesCreateCalls``) show that you've hit a rate/time limit, and therefore you won't be able to send in more data points per minute.

 See more in :ref:`Per product system limits <per-product-limits>`